yeluru/notification-ai-agent/DEPLOYMENT.md

 # Deployment Guide - Render.com

-This guide explains how to deploy the Notification Agent (Email & SMS) to Render.com as a cron job.
+This guide explains how to deploy the Notification Agent to Render.com as a cron job.
+The agent supports both **email and SMS** notifications.

 ## Prerequisites